postmodern/uri-query_params/README.md

 ## Description

 Allows access to the query component of the URI as a Hash.
+This is similar to `$_GET` from PHP, except available on any {URI::HTTP} object.

 ## Examples